OSGeo/PROJ/docs/source/projections/cass.rst

    :alt:   Cassini

 Usage
-########
+#####

-There has been little usage of the spherical version of the Cassini, but the ellipsoidal Cassini-Soldner version was adopted by the Ordnance Survey for the official survey of Great Britain during the second half of the 19th century (Steers, 1970, p.
-229).
+There has been little usage of the spherical version of the Cassini, but the ellipsoidal Cassini-Soldner version was adopted by the Ordnance Survey for the official survey of Great Britain during the second half of the 19th century :ref:`[Steers1970]<further-reading>`.
 Many of these maps were prepared at a  scale of 1:2,500.
 The Cassini-Soldner was also used for the detailed mapping of many German states during the same period.

 Example using EPSG 30200 (Trinidad 1903, units in clarke's links)::